mirkokiefer/bunyan-cloudwatch/README.md

 - `logGroupName` (required)
 - `logStreamName` (required)
+- `region` (required): the AWS region e.g. `us-west-1`
 - `writeInterval` (optional, default: `0`): allows configuring the write interval to CloudWatch

+On write of the first log, the module creates the logGroup and logStream if necessary.

-We use the aws-sdk to write the logs - the AWS credentials and settings have therefore to be configured.
+We use the aws-sdk to write the logs - the AWS credentials have therefore to be configured using environment variables (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).

 - [Configuring the aws-sdk](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html)
-- [`CloudWatchLogs.putLogEvents`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#putLogEvents-property) is the method we ue to write logs
+- [`CloudWatchLogs.putLogEvents`](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudWatchLogs.html#putLogEvents-property) is the method we use to write logs

 ##Contributors
 This project was created by Mirko Kiefer ([@mirkokiefer](https://github.com/mirkokiefer)).